Prep To Your Door Customer Story

 and no cleaning delivery service.

-Just like many other Texan businesses, PTYD’s operations were severely disrupted with the storm.
-Nevia Lopez, Director of Talent & Culture at PTYD recalls, “We actually lost power on Monday morning at our facility, so all of the food hit a temperature above our safety threshold, and we lost over 80% of our product that we produced.
+Just like many other Texan businesses, PTYD’s operations were severely disrupted by the storm.
+Nevia Lopez, Director of Talent & Culture at PTYD recalls, “We actually lost power on Monday morning at our facility, so all of the food hit a temperature above our safety threshold, and we lost over 80% of the product that we produced.
 This was so scary and hard to hear -- we’re a small startup and we put in all of this work for production, and it was completely lost.”
 Nevertheless, the PTYD team stayed resilient.